dgkanatsios/CKAD-exercises/c.pod_design.md

 Observe that calling the ip exposed by the service the requests are load balanced across the two versions:
 ```
-# run a busyBox pod
-kubectl run -it --rm --restart=Never busybox --image=gcr.io/google-containers/busybox sh
-# Once in the busybox shell run the following command
-# This will make a wget call to the service my-app-svc and print out the version of the pod it reached.
+# run a busyBox pod that will make a wget call to the service my-app-svc and print out the version of the pod it reached.
-while sleep 1; do wget -qO- my-app-svc; done
+kubectl run -it --rm --restart=Never busybox --image=gcr.io/google-containers/busybox -- /bin/sh -c 'while sleep 1; do wget -qO- my-app-svc; done'

 version-1
 version-1